tawinever/yii2-global-event/README.md

 3. Run composer global require "fxp/composer-asset-plugin:~1.1.1"
 4. Run composer update
 5. Run yii migrate
+6. Set yii2-global-event/web as virtual host (like settings in Yii advanced template)

 And You are ready to work.